 Water Street

 Water Street was downtown in Port Townsend.
-Uptown in Port Townsend is one block away built on the bluff overlooking downtown.
-A hundred and fifty years ago “the gentry” in Port Townsend would not go downtown because it was a rough area.
-It was located right on the bay and all the commerce in the town was on Water Street.
+Uptown is one block away, built on the bluff overlooking downtown.
+A hundred and fifty years ago, “the gentry” in Port Townsend would not go downtown because it was a rough area.
+It was located right on the bay, and all the commerce in the town was on Water Street.

 These steel and glass rectangles on Water Street have a story behind them and can tell you about the construction of the buildings downtown.
 The rectangles are skylights.
 Below the skylights are rooms under the sidewalks.
-Most of the rooms, if they are still in use today, are used for storage.
+If they are still in use today, most rooms are used for storage.
 The glass allows light from the street level to go into and light the rooms.
-To prevent flooding Port Townsend built the entire downtown area well above the previous natural ground level.
-Now the street level is probably twenty feet higher than it was when the town was first founded.
+Port Townsend built the entire downtown area to prevent flooding above the previous natural ground level.
+The street level is probably twenty feet higher than when the town was founded.

-We have seen these types of skylights in other cities and wrote about them before in the article about Pendleton Oregon.
-I still find the story very interesting.
+We have seen these types of skylights in other cities and have written about them in the article about Pendleton, Oregon.
+I still find the story fascinating.
 Don’t skip the part about the new preacher.
 Pendleton

 International Trade

-Just to the north of Port Townsend were Victoria, the capital of British Columbia, Canada, and Vancouver the largest city in Canada on the west coast.
-Port Townsend was the closest port to both Canada and every place to the west, all the way to Japan.
-Everything, according to the founders of the town, was ideal to become the largest trading post on the west coast, north of San Francisco.
+Just to the north of Port Townsend were Victoria, the capital of British Columbia, Canada, and Vancouver, the largest city in Canada on the west coast.
+Port Townsend was the closest port to Canada and every place to the west, all the way to Japan.
+According to the town’s founders, everything was ideal for it to become the largest trading post on the West Coast, north of San Francisco.

 Population

-Port Townsend in 1870 had the fourth largest population in the Washington Territory.
-Only Walla Walla, Olympia, and Seattle were larger.
-By 1890, the population was growing steadily although not as fast as Seattle.
+In 1870, Port Townsend had the fourth-largest population in the Washington Territory, behind Walla Walla, Olympia, and Seattle.
+By 1890, the population grew steadily, although not as fast as Seattle’s.

 Ready for a Train

-The one thing that Port Townsend didn’t have was a train and this was the number one priority that would ensure success.
-They had everything other than the rail link to the rest of the nation.
-Seattle and Olympia also didn’t have a train and were also in competition for that connection.
-Both Seattle and Olympia were much further from the open ocean than Port Townsend.
+The one thing Port Townsend didn’t have was a train, which was the number one priority to ensure success.
+They had everything besides the rail link to the rest of the nation.
+Seattle and Olympia also didn’t have a train and were competing for that connection.
+Seattle and Olympia were much further from the open ocean than Port Townsend.

 Building boom

-Port Townsend built most of the old buildings pictured in this post between 1870 and 1893 anticipating huge growth.
+Port Townsend built most of the old buildings pictured in this post between 1870 and 1893, anticipating colossal growth.
 The new Post Office Building and Jefferson County Courthouse were either under construction or finished.
 The downtown waterfront was thriving.

-The railroads had decided ten years prior that they weren’t coming to Port Townsend and to the locals, that didn’t matter.
-They decided that they would build their own track and connect to the rest of the nation.
+Ten years prior, the railroads had decided they weren’t coming to Port Townsend, and that didn’t matter to the locals.
+They decided to build their track and connect to the rest of the nation.

 Meltdown